gofjhmakit/KitchenGadget8000/README.md

 # KitchenGadget8000

-**Version 2 of KitchenGadget6000** — a premium, purpose-built kitchen assistant running on the Elecrow CrowPanel Advanced 9" ESP32-P4 HMI display.
+**Version 2 of KitchenGadget6000** — purpose-built kitchen assistant running on the Elecrow CrowPanel Advanced 9" ESP32-P4 HMI display.
+UI and UX tries to mimic premium devices.

 ![Hallucinated garbage that was used as base for UI.](/kg8k_ui.png)